 According to the 1860 census, the population in Alabama totaled just under a million.
 Of those, over 40 percent were black slaves.
 Fewer than 34,000 whites are listed as slave holders.
 The richest of these, known as Planters, owned slaves in numbers ranging from 20 to hundreds.
 Throughout the Black Belt, slaves outnumbered Planters and poor whites combined.
 The population of Greene County, now less than 9,000, at the time was more than thirty-thousand.
 Eutaw was a Planter town where the rich built their mansions while the surrounding cotton fields provided enormous income.
 At its peak in the 1850’s, Greene County produced more than 59,000 bales of cotton per year, creating a local gross domestic product of more than $100,000,000 in today’s money.

 The political parties of the 1860’s bear little resemblance to today’s Republicans and Democrats.
 The Civil War started after the election of Republican Abraham Lincoln.
 The planter class sided strongly with the Democratic Party.
 Following the Civil War, black men in the Republican Party won elections to the U. S. Congress.
-The Republicans passed the 13th Amendment, banning slavery, and in 1868 the 14th, providing freed slaves with citizenship and “equal protection under the law”, at least on paper.
-Under the Reconstruction Act, federal troops ensured that black men in Alabama could freely exercise their voting rights in 1868.
+Under the Reconstruction Act, federal troops ensured that black men in Alabama could freely exercise their voting rights in 1867.

 December, 1869; a young white man named Samuel Snoddy was robbed and his throat cut.
 The sheriff quickly arrested three black men; Henry Miller (former slave of Judge Miller), Sam Caldwell (Caldwell being his former master’s name) and his father Sam Colvin (the witness in the Harris murder).
 Solicitor (meaning attorney; in this case the elected county prosecutor) Alexander Boyd received word of the arrests.
 Attorney John Jefferson Jolly, 32, a graduate of The University of Alabama and former Confederate lieutenant colonel, was assigned to represent the men.
 Henry Miller and Sam Caldwell were held for trial in the death of Dr. Snoddy.
 However, according to the local authorities, the two escaped before trial.
 Rumors spread that the two were actually turned over to the Ku Klux Klan and executed.
 Then Miller’s body was discovered.
 Following a hearing, Sam Colvin won his release in early 1870, only to be murdered shortly thereafter.